 When choosing a provider you need to consider:

-You may have seen a provider reaping sky-high returns over the past 12 months.
-And while that can be great, make sure you look at the returns over a longer amount of time.
+Be careful if you see a provider reaping sky-high returns and, before you invest, make sure you look at the returns over a longer amount of time.
 If the year before they made large losses, those returns may not actually be gains.
 Returns over a five-year period tend to offer a clearer picture of which funds are providing the best value.

 The annual fees charged by KiwiSaver providers can vary.
 In fact, the fees charged can vary by hundreds of dollars.
 That can have a huge impact on the returns you earn.